bkw777/aDIPters/README.md

 ![](FLASH_23C1000_DIP28.jpg)
 ![](FLASH_23C1000_DIP28.svg)

 Same as FLASH_23C1000, except without exceeding the DIP-28 footprint.
+Tested in NEC PC-8300, PC-8401, PC-8500
+Not yet tested but should also work in Cambridge Z88

 Programming this version is slightly more complicated.
 To program this version:
 * Place the board in the programmer 2 rows from the top, such that pin 1 on the board is in pin 3 of a virtual DIP-32 in the programmer.